-[See Report Cards/Progress Reports and Conferences on page 82, Complaints and Concerns on page 44, and Finality of Grades at policy FNG(LEGAL).]
+[See Report Cards/Progress Reports and Conferences, Complaints and Concerns, and Finality of Grades at policy FNG(LEGAL).]

-The district's student records policy is found at policy FL(LEGAL) and (LOCAL) and is available at the principal's or superintendent's office or on the district's website at www.westrusk.esc7.net.
+The district's student records policy is found at policy FL(LEGAL) and (LOCAL) and is available at the principal's or superintendent's office www.westrusk.esc7.net.